dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 #### EDA 1.
 Identify effects of time on house prices over the years

-- The data set consists of many predictors which are both continuous and catgorical in nature.
-For us to perform a multivariate linear regression, these will need to be cleaned, trimmed and transformed appropriately before fitting them into a model.

 #### EDA 2.
 Identify the most and least desirable neighbourhoods in King County

-- Multicollinearity reduces predictive power or significance of the predictors.
-Having a model without multicollineraty means that each of the predictors have an independent contribution to the overall result of the model.

 #### EDA 3.
 Identify the most important factor for a house price in King County

-- Test the model to predict house prices in King County.

 ### Process Overview: